robacarp/file_signature/README.md

 For example when the first bits are "BM", this identifies the file as a bitmap image file.

-For docs go to <http://sixarm.com/sixarm_ruby_magic_number_type/doc>

 Want to help?
-We're happy to get pull requests.
+Feel free to fork it and submit a pull request.

 ## Install quickstart